BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Large data may be transfered betweeen the system and UI.
 - **The DCG shall define and manage a state (e.g. UpToDate) for each element in the DCG.**
 - The routines of the DCG related to the element states would be based on the ancestor/descendant relations.
-- **The product tree and the FE display components of the UI shall reflect the current states of the elements (i.e. SCs and SARs).**
+- **The SCT and the FE display components of the UI shall reflect the current states of the elements (i.e. SCs and SARs).**
 - The system needs a temporary DCG to manage the lifetime of the objects constructed in offline process.
 - The SAA needs role definitions such as: System User, Admin User, Master User and Ordinary User.
 - System Users would manage the plugins and SAMMs.